Your right to complain

 It is important to let us know that you are unhappy and to give us the chance to put things right.
 Don’t be afraid to speak to the manager – he or she might be able to sort out the problem straight away.
 Otherwise, move to the more formal process.

 Making a formal complaint

 There are several ways to make a complaint.
-You can put the information in a letter and send it to us, by email, verbally over the phone by calling into the office.
+You can put the information in a letter and send it to us, write an email, or tell us verbally over the phone by calling into the office.
 Complaints can be addressed to the Office Manager as listed below.

 To assist Bluepoppy in investigating and resolving your complaint efficiently, please provide us with the following information: